Scope of the Journal

 Thematic scope:

-applications of computer methods in material science.
+applications of computer methods in a wide range of material science investigations.

 Computer methods: